 Team Leader Professor Bing Hu

-Professor Bing Hu is Professor of Materials Science Engineering at UMD-College Park and co-founder of HighT Tech Sintering, which creates oxide powders and ceramic membranes using its proprietary high temperature shock sintering process.
-This process reduces sintering time, reduces materials loss, and can operate via roll to roll manufacturing to greatly enhance output speed.
+Professor Bing Hu is Professor of Materials Science Engineering at UMD-College Park and co-founder of HighT Tech Furnace, which creates oxide powders and ceramics using its proprietary high temperature shock process.
+This team will focus on commercializing proprietary furnace technology to enable the production of catalysts, ceramic materials and for the sintering of solid state batteries.

 Team Leader Joe James

 Joe James is ATP-MD, LLC’s founder and inventor of its patented Combined Remediation Biomass and Bio-Product Production (CRBBP) Process, by which one plants and then multi-tasks special bio-crops to do good things for the health and well being of people, the planet and communities, less expensively.
 Those good things include capturing lots of atmospheric and flue gas CO 2, to combat Climate Change, while remediating air, soil and water, then converting the resulting biomass, sometimes using a patented carbonization technology, he has licensed, into a variety of cost-advantaged, circular economy bio-products, including a superior, bio-based alternative to carbon black filler powder.

 In Baltimore, ATP-MD, LLC, with Exelon Foundation Climate Change Investment Initiative help, is commercializing an urban CRBBP Process application, capturing atmospheric CO 2, when remediating brownfields, and large-emitter flue gas CO 2, using Vertical Bio-Crop Farms (VBF’s).